philbackworks/3AFans.com-Site-Data/_toys-1-6/ms-shadow-slickerice.md

 points_of_articulation:
 variants:
 you_might_also_like:
-article_contributors: [Phil Back, Don Slater, MW Wutasi, foreignparticle]
+article_contributors: [Phil Back, Don Slater, MW Wutasi, foreignparticle, zekerone]
 toy_pics:
   -  ms-shadow-slickerice-01-6-by-foreignparticle.jpg
+  -  ms-shadow-slickerice-01-6_by_zekerone-via-ebay.jpg
+  -  ms-shadow-slickerice-02-6_by_zekerone-via-ebay.jpg
+  -  ms-shadow-slickerice-03-6_by_zekerone-via-ebay.jpg
+  -  ms-shadow-slickerice-04-6_by_zekerone-via-ebay.jpg
+  -  ms-shadow-slickerice-05-6_by_zekerone-via-ebay.jpg
 backstory: $20~$30 S/H. Free reward for purchase of AKLUB# 1, 2, 3, 4; Market updated - sold on ebay 3/31/2019 for $95.
 sale_type:
 event_exclusive: